Malaysian air bag victim was in final week of pregnancy

 Law was later transferred to an ambulance, but was pronounced dead en route to hospital, where a baby daughter was delivered alive, but died two days later, police said.
 Law's nephew, Law Ee Liang, said his aunt had just a week left of her pregnancy.
 Other members of Law's family declined to discuss the incident.
 Law also had a seven-year-old son, who possibly lives with his grandparents in Sibu, police said.

-Law's husband, who told police their car was travelling at 60-70 km (37-43 miles) per hour, suffered minor injuries in the front passenger seat unrelated to the air bag, police said.
+Law's husband, who told police their car was traveling at 60-70 km (37-43 miles) per hour, suffered minor injuries in the front passenger seat unrelated to the air bag, police said.

 MORE CARS RECALLED